liveryvideo/docs/docs/interactive-portal.md

 Key features:

-- Data and time selector in the web-based management system
+- Date and time selector in the web-based management system
 - Audience can already interact before the time is up
 - Configurable title
 - Configurable message for the last 60 seconds